alexle/alexle.github.com/posts/training-marathon.markdown

 ###Week 2 - 12mi LSD###

-The short runs were awesome this week.
+The short runs were great this week.
 I wish I could have said the same for the 12mi LSD.
 Before this run, I had never run with water or GU.
 It sounded like a good idea to fuel at the half-way point.

 I took GU about 6mi into the LSD (60 minutes).
 It was then that I realized there wasn't a trash can in sight.
 As a result, I had to run with sticky fingers and trash for another mile before spotting a doggy-poop station.